Ivy Barley

-Ivy Barley is a Ghanaian entrepreneur, program manager and women in tech activist.
-She is the co-founder of Developers in Vogue, an organization that is paving the way for more African women to take up opportunities in the tech industry.
+Ivy Barley is a Ghanaian entrepreneur, women in tech advocate, and the co-founder of Developers in Vogue.
 In January 2022, GhanaWeb featured Barley as one of the 3 Ghanaian ‘Women in Tech’ making strides on the international corporate scene.
 In 2017 and 2019, Barley was listed as one of the Top 50 Most Influential Young Ghanaians by Avance Media.

 Early life and education

 Barley was born in Accra, Ghana, where she spent most of her childhood.
-She had her secondary education at Aburi Girls Senior High School, after which she pursued a bachelor's degree in Actuarial Science at the Kwame Nkrumah University of Science and Technology.
-After her first degree, she obtained a master's degree (MPhil.) in Mathematical Statistics at the same university and graduated in 2017.
+She had her secondary education at Aburi Girls Senior High School, after which she pursued a bachelor's degree in Actuarial Science and a master's degree (MPhil.) in Mathematical Statistics at the Kwame Nkrumah University of Science and Technology.

-Career

-Barley currently works as a Technical Program Manager on the Open Education Analytics (OEA) team at Microsoft, which is an open source program which collaborates with education systems across the world to develop modern data intelligence capabilities.
-OEA is a fully open-sourced data integration and analytics framework for the education sector built on Azure Synapse – with Azure Data Lake Storage as the storage backbone, Azure Active Directory providing role-based access control, and Azure Purview for data discovery and governance.